nick11roberts/uncertainscript-interpreter/README.md

   * Thanks Richard Feynman!
 * Wanted to better understand the math behind quantum algorithm design
 * Wanted to understand why classical computers can’t simulate quantum computers
-  * Spoiler: this is because quantum gate operations are O(1) in nature and O(N^3) in implementation due to matrix multiplications

 ## How did you do this?
 * Written in Scala using the NLP Breeze package for linear algebra computations